 Commissioning your own is, of course, the best way to get the look you want, but in period properties in particular, there's no reason not to opt for a salvage yard find or two to lift your staircase makeover.

 17. Lay a bold runner to enhance your staircase

-In hallways where you’ve chosen hard flooring, a runner like this one from Roger Oates on the stairs can help to reduce noise and feel soft and comfortable underfoot, too.
+In entryways where you’ve chosen hard flooring, a runner on the stairs can help to reduce noise and feel soft and comfortable underfoot, too.